Sunderland fans' telling reaction to Grigg goal as Hull striker loses temper

 A lot is said about Sunderland fans (most of it ignorant) but the Magennis episode illuminated the impact the crowd can have on opposition players.

-It is up to Lee Johnson’s players to own that narrative and harness that energy to their benefit.
+It is up to Lee Johnson’s men to own that narrative and harness that energy to their benefit.